Hui Lei: Honors and awards

 Lei was recognized with an IEEE Computer Society T. Michael Elliott Distinguished Service Certificate in 2014.
-He was admitted to the IEEE Computer Society Golden Core in the same year.
-He was named a Fellow of the IEEE in 2016 "for contributions to scalable and dependable data access in distributed computing systems."
-He received an IEEE Computer Society Technical Achievement Award in 2017 "for pioneering contributions to scalable access to real-world data."
+The same year, he was admitted to the IEEE Computer Society Golden Core.

+In 2016, Lei was named a Fellow of the IEEE "for contributions to scalable and dependable data access in distributed computing systems."
+A year later, he received an IEEE Computer Society Technical Achievement Award "for pioneering contributions to scalable access to real-world data."